Wigner distributions in Rindler spacetime and nonvacuum Minkowski states: Vacuum and non-vacuum Minkowski states in Rindler frame

 for some real two point functions $g_1(K,K')$, $g_2(K,K')$, $g_3(K,K')$ and $g_4(K,K')$.
 We denote the diagonal elements $g_s$(K,K) as $g_s$(K).
-In principle, the above equations can also be inverted using the inverse Fourier transform to find f(k,k') for a given set of $g_i(K, K')$'s.
+In principle, the above equations can also be inverted using the inverse Fourier transform to find \( f(k, k') \) for a given set of \( g_i(K, K') \), provided the inverse transformation exists, and the obtained \( f(K, K') \) is well-defined, so it can be considered as a weight function of the Wigner functional.
 The inversion property allows us to first choose a Rindler density functional and then obtain a corresponding Minkowski density functional, as we shall demonstrate in the next section.
 However, one should note that the Minkowski state obtained in this way is not unique because the degrees of freedom in the left wedge have been traced out to get the reduced Wigner functional in the right Rindler wedge.
 There can be other Minkowski states with a weight function $f(k,k')$ that does not belong to the subset of functions satisfying properties Eqs.(\ref{eq:5}-\ref{eq:8}) and yet may yield the same Rindler state.
 This behavior could be expected because each Minkowski mode has been mixed up with modes of all frequencies during the Rindler transformation.
 However, if we have a Minkowski space Wigner functional that belongs to the above mentioned subset, then the Rindler space Wigner functional will be unique.
 Given the Wigner distribution, physical quantities of interest, such as expectation value of number density, entropy, correlation, .. etc., can be easily determined.
 The degrees of freedom in the Wigner functional in both inertial and accelerated frames are related by Bogoliubov transformation \cite{Falcone:2022jbj}.
 The degrees of freedom in the left and right Rindler wedges are entangled.
 Since the left Rindler wedge is inaccessible to the uniformly accelerated observer in the right wedge, we need to trace over unobserved degrees of freedom after applying the Bogoliubov transformation, which is the standard procedure to obtain the reduced Wigner functional for the right Rindler observer.
 We provide a detailed derivation of the reduced Wigner distribution in Appendix A. The reduced Wigner distribution corresponding to the Minkowski Wigner functional in Eq.(\ref{eq:3}) and for $f(k,k')$ satisfying Eqs. (\ref{eq:5}-\ref{eq:8}) is obtained to be